Later Han (Five Dynasties)

-Establishment of the Later Han
+Establishment

-Liu Zhiyuan was military governor of Bingzhou, an area around Taiyuan in present-day Shanxi that had long been a stronghold of the sinicized Shatuo.
-However, the Later Jin he served was weak and little more than a puppet of the expanding Khitan empire to the north.
-When the Later Jin finally did decide to defy them, the Khitan sent an expedition south that resulted in the destruction of the Later Jin.
+Liu Zhiyuan was the military governor of Bingzhou, an area around Taiyuan in present-day Shanxi that had long been a stronghold of the sinicized Shatuo.
+However, the Later Jin he served was weak and little more than a puppet of the expanding Khitan Liao dynasty to the north.
+When the Later Jin finally did decide to defy them, the Liao sent an expedition south that resulted in the destruction of the Later Jin.

-The Khitan force made it all the way to the Yellow River before the emperor decided to return to his base in present-day Beijing, in the heart of the contentious Sixteen Prefectures.
+The force under Emperor Taizong of Liao made it all the way to the Yellow River before he decided to return to his base in present-day Beijing, in the heart of the contentious Sixteen Prefectures.
 However, following constant harassment from the Chinese on the return route, he died of an illness in May 947.
 The combination of the fall of the Later Jin and the succession crisis among the Khitan resulted in a power vacuum.
 Liu Zhiyuan was able to fill that void and founded the Later Han.

 Sources conflict as to the origin of the Later Han and Northern Han Emperors, some indicate Shatuo ancestry while another claims that the Emperors claimed patrilineal Han Chinese ancestry.

 Territorial extent

 Liu Zhiyuan established his capital at Bian, present day Kaifeng.
 The Later Han held essentially the same territory as the Later Jin.
 Its southern border with the southern states stretched from the East China Sea about halfway between the Yellow River and the Yangtze River before dipping south toward the Yangtze at its mid reaches before turning northwest along the northern border of Sichuan and extending as far west as Shaanxi.
-In the north, it included much of Shaanxi and Hebei except the Sixteen Prefectures, which were lost by the Later Jin to what was by this time known as the Liao Dynasty.
+In the north, it included much of Shaanxi and Hebei except the Sixteen Prefectures, which were lost by the Later Jin to what was by this time known as the Liao dynasty.